GeneralEmbeddedCLibraries/boot/app_sign_tool/README.md

 # **Application Signature Tool**

+Application (Firmware) Signature Tool takes binary file, process it and assemble **application header**.
+Look at the [Revision](https://github.com/GeneralEmbeddedCLibraries/revision) module for more informations about application header.

-Application (Firmware) Signature Tool prepares application header, it calculated CRC and binary size.
-That informations are later crutial for bootloader validation logic to determine if new application is suitable for given system.
-Tool is invoked in post-build process, after binary file is composed.
+Signature tool is invoked in post-build process, after binary file is composed.

 ## **Limitations**

 ### **1. Application header**
-Application header is expected at the begining of firmware binary and structured according to [Revision](https://github.com/GeneralEmbeddedCLibraries/revision) module specifications.
+Application header is expected to be at the begining of firmware binary and structured according to [Revision](https://github.com/GeneralEmbeddedCLibraries/revision) module specifications.

 ## **STM32 CubeIDE Setup**